george-fafard/FootballML/README.md

 # Reproduction
 The classifiers are defined in FootballML/Classifiers/Individual or for ensemble, in FootballML/Classifiers/Ensemble.
-There, the code is stored in .py values and the necessary HyperParams are available for reproduction.
+There, the code is stored in .py files and the necessary HyperParams are available for reproduction.
 Data was split and tuned using the file found in FootballML/Dataset/cleaned_data.py.